N |

 Došla sam na tri dana.
 I arrived for three days. {f}

-This verb pair is also used in a frequent impersonal construction, meaning take place, come about, occur; what took place is expressed with do¨ + G (and there’s no subject, of course):
+This verb pair is also used in a frequent impersonal construction, meaning take place, come about, occur; what is taking place is expressed with do¨ + G (and there’s no subject, of course):

 Dolazi do promjena.
 Changes are taking place. (i.e. There are changes.)